shw3512/shw3512.github.io/teach/cysec-g30/index.md

 - Realities
     - The Internet is public, open, and forever
     - Tradeoffs exist
-- Cyberattacks can and will happen
+- Cyberattacks will happen
     - Be alert for commonly used social-engineering tactics
     - Know what to do (generally) and tools to use (specifically)
-- Tools for your cybersecurity toolkit
+        - Anti-malware
-    - Software (anti-malware, sandboxes)
+        - Sandbox
-    - Password management
+        - Password managers
         - Device settings
         - Public behavior